pantrypoints/sp/content/en/research/countries/china/xi/chapter-11f.md

 The fundamental feature of socialist social governance with Chinese characteristics is the leadership of the Party.
 In this respect, we are fundamentally different from the social governance of Western capitalism.
-In China, the Communist Party of China has a broad and profound social and mass foundation, and its party organizations cover the whole society, extend to the grassroots level, and play a leading core role in political, economic, cultural and social life, which is essentially different from the nature and role of Western political parties.
+In China, the CCP has a broad and profound social and mass foundation, and its party organizations cover the whole society, extend to the grassroots level, and play a leading core role in political, economic, cultural and social life, which is essentially different from the nature and role of Western political parties.
 State-owned enterprises and institutions are